umijs/hox/README.md

 > `useModel` is a React Hook, so please follow React's [rules of hooks](https://reactjs.org/docs/hooks-rules.html).

-What's more, there is `data` field on `useModel`, which is used for read the current value of model.
-You'll find it quite useful when you try to just read value without subscribing to its updates, or try to use model in none-react environments.
+What's more, there is `data` field on `useModel`, which is used for reading the current value of the model.
+You'll find it quite useful when you try to just read the value without subscribing to its updates, or try to use model in none-react environments.

 ### withModel